beefupinetree/dsnd-finding-donors/README.md

 Structure your answer in the same format as above^, with 4 parts for each of the three models you pick.
 Please include references with your answer.

-**Answer:**

-**Adaboost**

-1. AdaBoost has seen real-world applications in traffic sign recognition. ([link](http://www.maia.ub.es/~sergio/files/Transport09.pdf))
-2. Since it uses a combination of stumps (single-node decision trees).
-It is very resistant to overfitting.
-So it performs well on most datasets.
-3. It performs poorly when there are too few training samples or when there are big outliers.
-4. Given the size of our dataset and the lack of outliers, we should not have any risk of overfitting our model nor of having our results distorted from outliers.

-**Support Vector Machines**

-1. In the real-world, SVMs are used for face detection. ([link](https://papers.nips.cc/paper/1609-support-vector-machines-applied-to-face-recognition.pdf))
-2. It can separate non-linear data by plotting them in higher dimensions and using a hyperplane as a boundary.
-It performs well when there are only two classes to separate and when they are balanced.
-3. The model doesn’t perform well on highly skewed or extremely unbalanced data.
-In other words, if the number of samples one class far outnumber those of the other class.
-A relatively small number of mislabeled samples can drastically decrease performance.
-4. SVM models are good candidates here because we have a classification problem on a large sample of labeled data.
-While unbalanced, the overall performance of the model should not be impeded since a little over 75% of our sample have a yearly income of over 50k.

-**Random Forests**

-1. Random forests have been used in the banking sector to predict customer loyalty.([link](https://pdfs.semanticscholar.org/5919/b50392c52450269f02ee892f024f7615661e.pdf))
-2. Non-linear relationships between features shouldn’t affect the performance of the model.
-This model averages several decision trees using varying features of data.
-The approach improves predictive accuracy and controls over-fitting.
-3. They are very time and resource intensive.
-They are also difficult to interpret.
-4. We don’t have to worry about any non-linear relationships between the features.

 ### Implementation - Creating a Training and Predicting Pipeline
 To properly evaluate the performance of each model you've chosen, it's important that you create a training and predicting pipeline that allows you to quickly and effectively train models using various sizes of training data and perform predictions on the testing data.
 Your implementation here will be used in the following section.
 In the code block below, you will need to implement the following: